alexeyvolkoff/QHttpServer-Angular/README.md

 You can add/remove items to the Shopping list and modify your user name in the Profile dialog.
 As user adds/removes data or changes the name, notifications from backend get displayed in the Notifications widget.

 # How it works
 Most of complexities are hidden under the hood.
 While QHttpServer serves plain HTML pages, WebSocketClientWrapper connects WebSocket used by JavaScript to C++ class Backend (QObject descendant) running in server.
 Both communicate with each other in their native way: JavaScript sees Backend as a JavaScript object, invokes its methods, gets/sets properies, subscribes to events (signals).
 Backend, on the other hand, behaves as an ordinary QObject, client-agnostically:  it just provides slots and emits signals.
 Event handlers are getting fired in JavaSript without extra coding.
-Angular (formely AngularJS) framework allows you to display your backend's data in DOM elements as well as edit QObject's properties right away in **ng-model** directive with minimal coding.
+Angular (formely AngularJS) framework allows you to display your backend's data in DOM elements as well as modify QObject's exposed properties right away in **ng-model** directive.

 ### 1. Serving plain html pages
 We serve static html pages from the examples/angular/assets directory: